th2-net/th2-read-db/README.md

 + updateParameters - the list of parameters that should be used in the update query
 + interval - the interval in millis to pull updates

+##### behaviour

+This type of task work by the algorithm:

+1) Initialize parameters for the first `updateQuery`
+   * task tris to load the last message with `th2.pull_task.update_hash` property published to Cradle if startFromLastReadRow is `true`.<br>
+   NOTE: if read-db isn't connected to a data-provider [Go to gRPC client configuration](#client), the task failures.
+   * if `startFromLastReadRow` is `false` or no one message hasn't been published into Cradle by related session alias, task tries to execute init query.
+   * if init query is `null`, task uses `initProperties` to initialize property for the first `updateQuery` run.<br>
+   NOTE: if `initProperties` doesn't defined, the first `updateQuery` is run with `NULL` value for all used parameters
+2) task periodically executes `updateQuery` with parameters specified in `updateParameters` option and parameters initialised on the previous step.

+Pull task send all messages loaded from database via pins with `transport-group`, `publish` attributes for the transport mode and `raw`, `publish` for protobuf mode.
+Each message has `th2.pull_task.update_hash` property calculated by source and query configurations.

 # Interaction